alphagov/paas-grafana-annotation-resource/README.md

 - You should ensure `put` steps to Grafana in `try` and `ensure` + `try` task steps so that failure to create/update regions in Grafana does not impact your pipeline.

+- Currently updating individual dashboards and panels is not supported.
+Use tags to view your resources instead.